 Copperbelt: Forests on Farms

-In the Luanshya district of the Zambian Copperbelt, WeForest works with hundreds of small-scale farmers.
-Providing them with training and tools to diversify their sources of income while they grow and protect local forests.
+In the Luanshya district, WeForest works with hundreds of small-scale farmers, providing them with training and tools in return for setting aside part of their lands to regenerate the miombo woodland.
 As a result, they receive higher incomes, diversify their economic activities and learn new skills.
-The project also links the farmers to local private sector companies to ensure their honey for example gets sold.
+The project also links them to local companies to ensure their honey gets sold.
 This way, the project becomes more sustainable, which makes the beneficiaries less dependent on WeForest's contribution.

 Restore native Miombo woodlots on smallhold farms